d3sformal/debug-infra-gentests/README.md

 ## Setup & Build

-To **use** the tools, you merely have to use our ([patched version of LLVM/clang](./sandbox/01-llvm-ir/clang-ir-mapping-llvm.diff)) (you can use our [demo container](#containers)), adjusting your build tools to use the patched compiler and passing [additional](./sandbox/02-ipc/example-arg-replacement/build-arg-trace.sh) [arguments](./sandbox/02-ipc/example-arg-replacement/build-call-trace.sh) to it.
+To **use** the tools, you merely have to use our ([patched version of LLVM/clang](./sandbox/01-llvm-ir/clang-ir-mapping-llvm.diff)) (you can use our [demo container](#containers)), adjust your build tools to use the patched compiler and pass [additional](./sandbox/02-ipc/example-arg-replacement/build-arg-trace.sh) [arguments](./sandbox/02-ipc/example-arg-replacement/build-call-trace.sh) to it.

 To **build** the tools: